-JOHN F. KENNEDY INTERNATIONAL AIRPORT CHAMBER OF COMMERCE SCHOLARSHIP allows the Chamber of Commerce to make a significant, long-term scholarship award to one student who meets its criteria.
+JOHN F. KENNEDY INTERNATIONAL AIRPORT CHAMBER OF COMMERCE SCHOLARSHIP

+This endowed scholarship fund with the College allows the Chamber of Commerce to make a significant, long-term scholarship award to one student who meets its criteria.
 In turn, Vaughn matches this scholarship amount by awarding four additional scholarships.